Lagden-Development/ricksanchez/README.md

 This code is specifically designed for use with lagden.dev internal systems.
 Please note that we do not provide any support for this repository.

 Please refer to the RickBot [README.md](https://github.com/Lagden-Development/rickbot/blob/main/README.md) for setup and installation.

+## License

+This project is licensed under the terms of the non-commercial open-source license.
+You can view the full license [here](https://github.com/Lagden-Development/.github/blob/main/LICENSE).